kappapee/piphos/README.md

 ssh admin@203.0.113.42  # You're in!
 ```

+## Overview

+Piphos helps you track public IP addresses for multiple hosts by storing hostname-to-IP mappings.
+This is useful for finding machines with dynamic IPs without paying for dynamic DNS services.

+Piphos consists of two main components:

+- **Beacons**: Services that detect your public IP address (like icanhazip.com, AWS checkip)
+- **Tenders**: Services that store your IP addresses (like GitHub Gists)

+This allows you to easily track and access your homelab from anywhere, even when your ISP changes your IP address.

+Currently, only private GitHub Gists are supported for storing mappings, so a GitHub account is necessary.

+The utility can be extended to support a variety of beacons (services for discovering public IP address) and tenders (services for storing data).

 ## Installation

 ### Downloading a binary

 Download the latest binary for your OS and system architecture from the [releases page](https://github.com/kappapee/piphos/releases) and place it in your `$PATH`.